Pedroma34/PeMem/README.md

 # Easy way to access addresses
 PeMem reads from a text file called addresses.txt, which is **MUST** be located at your program's exe folder.
-The txt file should a name and an address.
+The format should be NAME ADDRESS.
 ```Ruby
 |NAME|ADDRESS
 MaxHealth 0x85BE96